Skip to content

 What is Aescia for Clinics?

 Aescia for Clinics is a workflow and patient-preparation platform for specialty clinics.
 It is not a medical device.
 The product delivers clinician-authored prep pathways (including bowel preparation, diabetes management, anticoagulation, and GLP-1 peri-procedural overlay), multichannel reminders, recall tracking, and structured exports back to the chart.
-Pricing is flat monthly per specialty; there is no seat-based pricing.
+In the US it is priced per scope, with no per-seat pricing.

 What is the difference between Aescia for Hospitals and Aescia for Clinics?